-The heatmap provides a real-time picture of the Finnish business cycle.
+The business cycle heatmap produced by the NAOF's fiscal policy monitoring provides a real-time picture of the Finnish business cycle.

 In the heatmap, the red colour describes a situation where the economy of the indicator is growing faster than average.
 Accordingly, blue represents a slowdown in economic growth.
 The higher the share of red or blue indicators at the same time, the more likely it is that the economy is experiencing either good times or bad times.

 The NAOF utilizes the heatmap in its fiscal policy analyses.
 The heatmap is based on a model prepared by the Estonian Fiscal Council (Eelarvenõukogu), and it has been adapted to the circumstances in Finland.

 |Consumer price index||Annual change, %||Statistics Finland||0.1|

 |Wages and salaries||Wages and salaries, annual change %||Statistics Finland||0.1|

 |Unemployment rate||Registered unemployed at TE Offices divided by the labour force according to the Labour Force Survey, annual change, %||MEAE/Statistics Finland||0.1|

 |Employment rate||Employment rate, 15–64-year-olds, annual change, %||Statistics Finland||0.1|

 -Construction confidence indicator